ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 on the "bank" node.

+> **Note**: if you get this error message at this stage
+>
+> `tar: /var/www/html: Cannot open: No such file or directory`
+>
+> the software installation that runs automatically when the node boots hasn't finished yet.
+Wait a few more minutes, then try the command again.

 In the rest of this experiment, I will assume you are using the Bank of Hamilton site; if you are using Diamond Bank, replace "bankofhamilton.com" with "diamondbanking.com" wherever it appears in the instructions that follow.

 Finally, find out the public IP address of this node with